cmurray187/cmurray187.github.io/_posts/2020-06-13-Heatwaves.md

 mhw
 ```

 This lolli_plot shows all 45 events that met the heatwave criteria ([Heatwave Events](https://github.com/cmurray187/Fish-Ecophysiology/blob/master/Heatwave%20Analysis/Padilla%20Bay%20Heatwave%20Events%202002-2019.csv)).
 The most severe events occured in spring and summer but heatwaves were detected in all seasons (winter 10, spring 12, summer 13, fall 10).
-Note the cluster of events following the 2013–2015 extreme warm anomaly of the northeastern Pacific [blob event](https://research.noaa.gov/article/ArtMID/587/ArticleID/2559/So-what-are-marine-heat-waves).
+Note the cluster of events following the 2013–2015 extreme warm anomaly of the northeastern Pacific ([the blob event](https://research.noaa.gov/article/ArtMID/587/ArticleID/2559/So-what-are-marine-heat-waves)).

 <p><strong>Padilla Bay, WA Heatwaves 1992-2019</strong></p>